Russia may be in Ukraine to stay after 100 days of war

 Ukrainian experts say it will not be easy for the Kremlin to rally genuine support in Ukraine’s south.

-Volodymyr Fesenko, of the Kyiv-based Penta Center think tank, said most residents of the southern regions identify as Ukrainians much more strongly than the people in areas closer to Russia or have been led by the Moscow-backed separatists for eight years.
+Volodymyr Fesenko, of the Kyiv-based Penta Center think tank, said most residents of the southern regions identify as Ukrainians much more strongly than the people in areas that are closer to Russia or have been led by the Moscow-backed separatists for the past eight years.

-Olga Romanova, a hairdresser in Mariupol, told the AP she wonders if Ukraine’s people “deserved the war,” if they were somehow being punished for not displaying enough solidarity during the 8-year separatist conflict in eastern Ukraine that preceded the invasion.

-Romanova is now sharing her basement with her neighbors to use as a bomb shelter, And even though her son dreams of becoming Russian, she said Ukrainians are clear about what transpired on their land in the past 100 days no matter the Kremlin’s rhetoric.

 Follow all AP stories on the war in Ukraine at https://apnews/hub/russia-ukraine.